Degli Angeli

 The Shop and the Overnight Option

 La Bottega delle Delizie, the shop attached to the restaurant, sells house-made products including the local olive oil and other regional goods.
 If you're driving, it's worth building in time before or after the meal to see what's available.
-The hotel component means an overnight stay is a genuine option, and given the location, it's not a compromise, the grounds and countryside setting make the property worth sleeping in rather than just eating at.
+The hotel component means an overnight stay is a genuine option, given the location, it's not a compromise, the grounds and countryside setting make the property worth sleeping in rather than just eating at.
 We're Smart specifically flags the overnight experience as worthwhile in its own right, which is not a throwaway observation for a restaurant-focused guide.

 Practical Details